shambhavi-20/sp24-cse110-lab4/expose/javascript/part2.md

     Line 12 would print - 3

-lab4-part1b-q11.png
+    length is defined to is a const value inside the function and it is never updated.
+So, when it is refernced in the same block it was declared in, the length of prices list was printed, i.e. 3.

-^^^ What will this function return?
+11. ****What will this function return?
 Give a brief explanation.
-If the code causes an error, explain why. ^^^
+If the code causes an error, explain why.***

+   The function would rerturn a list of calculated discounted values because that is what was calculted using the prices list.
+All the values in discounted are based on the prices list and the input discount given.
+Because the elements inside discounted are being modified and the discounted list is not being reassigned, we do not get an error.

+    discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.

 12. ***Given the above Object, write the notation for:  (These should be in your part2.md)***

     a.
 Accessing the value of the name property in the student object: student.name